davidmoseler/posterr/README.md

 To run the end to end tests, make sure you have Cypress installed in your system ([Cypress installation guide](https://docs.cypress.io/guides/getting-started/installing-cypress)).

 Usually $ npm install cypress $ should be enough.

+## Creating posts

+The database doesn't have any seed posts.
+One can directly create them using the UI.

+The assessment document asked not to implement authentication logic, so I have hardcoded users both on the backend and frotnend.
+The current user can be chosen through the sidebar to make things easier.
+This is important while testing repost logic, so that you can create posts on behalf of other users.

 ## Running the test suites